akhilmakol/how-prompt-works/README.md

 1. A prompt is the instruction or context you give an AI model.
 2. A language model transforms that prompt into tokens, attention patterns, and next-token predictions.

-## Overview

-The project includes:

-- A clean PyTorch implementation of a tiny GPT-style model
-- End-to-end training and greedy text generation
-- A Streamlit app for token exploration, generation, and attention visualization
-- Step-by-step docs that explain prompting and model internals with banking examples
-- Lightweight notebooks and tests to support learning and verification

 ## What Is a Prompt?

 A prompt is simply the input or instruction you give to an AI model to guide its response.